Brain-Development-and-Disorders-Lab/Neurocog.js/README.md

 yarn add neurocog
 ```

-The library is contained in the `Experiment` class.
-To get started, import it at the top of the file containing a `jsPsych.init(...)` function call.
+The entrypoint to interact with Neurocog.js is the `Experiment` class.
+To get started, import the class in the same file containing the `jsPsych.init(...)` function call.

 ```JavaScript
 import { Experiment } from "neurocog";